 How to Install Kali Linux with WSL on Windows 11

-This brief tutorial shows students and new users how to install and run Kali Linux on Windows Subsystem for Linux 2 (WSL2).
+This tutorial shows students and new users how to install and run Kali Linux on Windows Subsystem for Linux 2 (WSL2).

-In 2017, Windows released Windows Subsystem for Linux that lets developers run a GNU/Linux environment, including most command-line tools, utilities, and applications directly in Windows without setting up a virtual machine or dual-boot.
+In 2017, Windows released Windows Subsystem for Linux.
+This tool lets developers run a Linux environment directly in Windows.
+You get command-line tools, utilities, and applications without setting up a virtual machine or dual-boot.

 • A computer with Hyper-V Virtualization support

-Enable WSL in Windows
+How to Enable WSL in Windows

-When the console opens, run the commands below:
+When the console opens, run this command:

 dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart